czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 - The class has a single only constructor with a parameter.
 It's obvious that the user cannot be created without the name.
 - We can see that the name cannot be changed once the user is created, because there is no setter.
 This MAY represent a business requirement as well.
 - We can easily see that the name must be valid in a certain way.
 You don't need to analyse which part of code is related to business logic and which is not.
 - Invalid state of our code means we throw exception.
-I personally don't like throwing exceptions to represent invalid business logic state but I understand why it's appealing to some.
+I personally don't like throwing exceptions to represent invalid business logic state but in this case it is necessary.

 ## Persistence with DDD